 Want to jump to a specific category?
-Check out each of our contenders in the list below, or scroll down to get started looking what what’s available in every price range and style!
+Check out each of our contenders in the list below, or scroll down to get started looking what’s available in every price range and style!

-The Contenders For Best Business Laptop
+The Contenders For Best Business Laptop In 2020

 1. Huawei MateBook X Pro – Best Overall Picks

 Need a top-of-the-line machine for your office with amazing screen resolution, low weight, and plenty of power?
 This should be your pick, so long as you don’t mind the lower angle of the webcam.

 Hands down, the Huawei MateBook X Pro is one of the best portable computers on the market in 2018.
 While its a killer choice for home users, it has some amazing features for an office environment as well.